aaronr/bboxfinder.com/README.md

 2. Install node dependencies `npm install`.
 This will look at the package.json file for dependencies to download

-3. Run `make`  to build the js/dist/<env>/files
+3. Run `make`  to build the js/dist/ENV/files

-4. Make sure to edit index.html and add the appropriate <env> ( prod or dev ) path for files depending if you want minified or source in the browser
+4. Make sure to edit index.html and add the appropriate ENV ( prod or dev ) path for JS files depending if you want minified or source in the browser

 5. Run Python server dev server: `./serve.sh`